-This document is provided for information purposes only and is not intended to be binding.
-The Market Reform Office, Society of Lloyd’s, IUA, LMA and LIIBA accept no responsibility whatsoever for liability as a result of any reliance placed on it.
-Furthermore, non-compliance with any matter contained in the document shall not invalidate or call into question any contract or agreement nor shall failure to comply with the standards or guidelines create any right of action or claims in any third party.
-This document does not affect the legal relationships between the parties to insurance/reinsurance contracts.
+MRC (Line slip) Example

-MRC (Lineslip) Example
+The following pages show an example of the content of a MRC (Line slip) compliant placing document.
+This example is provided to illustrate what a compliant placing document could look like, but the specific content will vary by territory and class of business.

-The following pages show an example of the content of a MRC (Lineslip) compliant placing document.
-This example is provided within this guide to illustrate what a compliant placing document could look like, but should not be taken as the full definition of the standard.
+These examples are provided to illustrate the general usage of MRC headings.
+The clauses contained therein are not necessarily compliant with legislation in all locations and should not be used as a model for compliance with all overseas regulatory requirements.
+Users are reminded that as per section 4.1 – non standard headings should not be added (e.g. line slip holder).

 Items in italics are for information only and should not be shown in a real contract